on stream. business in cologne.

-A traditional trading centre, an innovative media city, a leading logistics location, an international hub, a cradle of the automotive industry, an insurance metropolis: Cologne is one of the Europe’s most important business centres.
+An international hub, a traditional trading centre, an innovative media city, a leading logistics location, a cradle of the automotive industry, an insurance metropolis: Cologne is one of the Europe’s most important business centres.
 The city is located in North Rhine-Westphalia (NRW), one of Germany’s most populous and economically significant federal states.
-NRW is home to some 18 million inhabitants as well as innovative industrial sectors, such as digital, biotechnology and life science, that are ever gaining in significance. start-ups! ...
+NRW is home to some 18 million inhabitants as well as innovative industrial sectors, such as digital, biotechnology and life science that are ever gaining in significance. start-ups! ...

-A traditional trading centre, an innovative media city, a leading logistics location, an international hub, a cradle of the automotive industry, an insurance metropolis: Cologne is one of the Europe’s most important business centres.
+An international hub, a traditional trading centre, an innovative media city, a leading logistics location, a cradle of the automotive industry, an insurance metropolis: Cologne is one of the Europe’s most important business centres.
 The city is located in North Rhine-Westphalia (NRW), one of Germany’s most populous and economically significant federal states.
-NRW is home to some 18 million inhabitants as well as innovative industrial sectors, such as digital, biotechnology and life science, that are ever gaining in significance.
+NRW is home to some 18 million inhabitants as well as innovative industrial sectors, such as digital, biotechnology and life science that are ever gaining in significance.

-In Cologne, around 650 digital start-ups, accounting for some 9,000 employees, generate approx. 1 billion euros in revenue.
-The goal of the Digital Hub Cologne initiative is to introduce start-ups to businesses, sciences and industries in order to create added value within and for the digital economy.
-Two key events are, for instance, the pirate summit and the startupCon.
-More at: startupregion.koeln.
+The City of Cologne supports the sector with a variety of initiatives.
+The Digital Hub Cologne aims to introduce start-ups to businesses, sciences and industries in order to create added value within and for the digital economy.
+Further information on key events, such as the pirate summit and the startupCon can be found in our event calendar and through: startupregion.koeln.

 media meets games!